Reds vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Reds Recent Betting Performance

-- The Reds have played as the underdog in eight of their past 10 games and have gone 5-3 in those contests.

-- When it comes to the over/under, the Reds and their opponents are 6-4-0 in their previous 10 games.
+- When it comes to the total, the Reds and their foes are 6-4-0 in their last 10 contests.

-- The Reds' ATS record is 5-3-0 over their previous 10 matchups (eight of those matchups had runlines set by sportsbooks).
+- The Reds' record against the spread is 4-3-0 over their previous 10 matchups (oddsmakers set spreads in seven of those contests).

 Explore More About This Game